<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <dc:creator><![CDATA[Broc Romanek]]></dc:creator>

-<pubDate>Thu, 07 May 2026 08:10:00 +0000</pubDate>
+<pubDate>Fri, 29 May 2026 08:33:00 +0000</pubDate>

 <category><![CDATA[Bottom Line]]></category>

-<guid isPermaLink="false">https://governancebeat.cooley.com/?p=4170</guid>
+<guid isPermaLink="false">https://governancebeat.cooley.com/?p=4220</guid>

-<p>The post <a href="https://governancebeat.cooley.com/the-sec-will-likely-rescind-its-climate-disclosure-rules-soon/">The SEC Will Likely Rescind Its Climate Disclosure Rules Soon</a> appeared first on <a href="https://governancebeat.cooley.com">The Governance Beat</a>.</p>
+<p>The post <a href="https://governancebeat.cooley.com/sec-proposes-sea-change-in-compensation-disclosure-rules-for-all-but-largest-issuers/">SEC Proposes Sea Change in Compensation Disclosure Rules (For All But Largest Issuers)</a> appeared first on <a href="https://governancebeat.cooley.com">The Governance Beat</a>.</p>

 ]]></description>